euccastro/expand-headers/README.md

 # expand-headers

-Expand ring response headers with seq-of-String values into sets of string-valued headers differentiated by case.
+Expand each ring response header with seq-of-String values into separate map entries with string values and keys differentiated by case.

 ## Why